 The tours will give people the rare chance to enjoy the monument when it’s quiet, and to hear some of Skara Brae’s stories in more detail.
 We’re hoping members of the local community will come along too, and enjoy this exclusive view of their unique site.

 Tours last 45 minutes and run Tuesday – Saturday until Wednesday 31 August 2016.
-Booking in advance is essential – see our website for details.
+Booking in advance is essential.

 Times: 5.30pm, 6pm, 6.30pm, 7pm, 7.30pm and 8pm.